More than 19,000 Patients Treated With Braces & Invisalign® Over 23 Years

 The American Association of Orthodontists awarded me the association’s Harry Sicher Award for the most meritorious first research in the United States and Canada.
 My research was presented at the annual meeting of the American Association of Orthodontists in New Orleans and at the annual meeting of the Growth Symposium at the University of Michigan.

-I have a Master of Science in Orthodontics and Dentofacial orthopedics (braces at age seven; complex cases).
+I have a Master of Science in Orthodontics and Dentofacial Orthopedics (braces at age six; complex cases).
 This encompasses dental braces that straighten the teeth and jaws, and the ability to change the shape, length, and width of the jaws of the face.
-This is done as early as age seven with non-surgical methods or in the teenage and adult years with non-surgical and surgical methods.
+This is done as early as age six with non-surgical methods or during the teenage and adult years with non-surgical and surgical methods.

 I’ve made large donations to the Clearwater Aquarium in Clearwater to help with research and the salvage of stranded and hurt marine wildlife, particularly sea turtles, dolphins, and otters.